 Dallas is also a very walk-able city, and you can get to most places in downtown fairly quickly.
 Just beware of the summer heat.
 You won’t want to be walking for longer than 5-10 minutes during that time of year.
 There are also options for public transportation throughout the city.
 They include a bus system, a light rail called the DART, and a free old-fashioned trolley that runs through downtown & Uptown.
 All of the schedules for public transportation can be easily accessed online.

-Where to Eat in Dallas
+Where to Eat in Dallas for Dinner

 Mi Cocina // A great Tex-Mex option in Uptown.
 Great food and drinks with a nice outdoor seating area.
 I would recommend the Tacos de Brisket and the Mambo Taxi Margarita.